And Then Sometimes A Night Of

 The Wicker Breakdown:

-This week's show with a character from Mary Gross who interviews a group of Jewish people celebrating Purim when she was intending to cover the celebration of St. Patrick's Day, but the drinking is still the same.
+This week's show starts with a character from Mary Gross who interviews a group of Jewish people celebrating Purim when she was expecting to cover the celebration of St. Patrick's Day, but the drinking is still the same.
 As always, at least this season, the sketch ends with the announcement of, "Live from New York..."

 We then went to a parody follow-up to the movie Black Like Me called Hung Like Me and follows Mary Gross's transition into becoming Pee-Wee Herman as if in the real world she was actually him in reality, exploring what it's like to be a man.